Advanced-Computer-Lab-2022/Hollow-Knight/README.md

-## Contributing
+## Contributing 😇

-Contributions are what make the open source community such an amazing place to inspire and create ❤️.
+Contributions are what make the open source community such an amazing place to inspire and create.
-Any contributions you make are greatly appreciated 😇.
+Any contributions you make are greatly appreciated ❤️.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!